awcoetzer/unit-conversion/README.md

 The Unit Conversion project requires us to build a Metric/Imperial Unit Conversion application that allows for user input to be converted into 3 different measurements, length (meter/feet), volume (liters/gallons) and mass (kilograms/pounds).

-We were given a figma [file](https://www.figma.com/file/cqtGul0V8RFXY4vTcIv1Kc/Unit-Conversion?type=design&node-id=0-13&t=kHJuzLPIuk92w5dL-0) from which to design off of and given requirements & stretch goals to can complete the project, list can be seen [here](#project-goals--stretch-goals).
+We were given a figma <a href="https://www.figma.com/file/cqtGul0V8RFXY4vTcIv1Kc/Unit-Conversion?type=design&node-id=0-13&t=kHJuzLPIuk92w5dL-0" target="_blank" alt="Link to the Fogma design file">file</a> from which to design off of and given requirements & stretch goals to can complete the project, list can be seen [here](#project-goals--stretch-goals).

 <br>